-Languages › Spanish Direct Translation for Any in Spanish Share Flipboard Email Print Morsa Images / Getty Images Spanish Grammar History & Culture Pronunciation Vocabulary Writing Skills by Gerald Erichsen Gerald Erichsen, Spanish language expert, has created Spanish lessons for ThoughtCo since 1998.
-Updated May 27, 2019 The English word "any" has no single equivalent in Spanish, and when it is used to mean an uncountable noun or a plural noun, it is usually left out completely.
+Languages › Spanish Direct Translation for Any in Spanish Share Flipboard Email Print Morsa Images / Getty Images Spanish Grammar History & Culture Pronunciation Vocabulary Writing Skills By Gerald Erichsen Spanish Language Expert B.A., Seattle Pacific University Gerald Erichsen is a Spanish language expert who has created Spanish lessons for ThoughtCo since 1998. our editorial process Gerald Erichsen Updated May 27, 2019 The English word "any" has no single equivalent in Spanish, and when it is used to mean an uncountable noun or a plural noun, it is usually left out completely.
 There are a few cases where you can use the word "any" to mean "some," "none" or "whatever," and in those cases, there is a translation for the word.
 When Any Can Be Omitted in Translation In many cases, "any" as an adjective is superfluous in Spanish, adding little independent meaning and can be omitted without much change in how the sentence is understood.
 Under those circumstances, and especially in questions, the word can usually be left untranslated in the Spanish equivalent.
 English Sentence Spanish Translation If you have any additional questions about this product, you can check the label.
 Si tienes preguntas adicionales sobre este producto, puedes consultar la etiqueta.
 Are there any books about the National Museum in English? ¿Hay libros sobre el Museo Nacional en inglés?
 If we don't make any progress this week, a huge job will be left for us next week.
 Si no hacemos progresos esta semana, nos quedará una tarea monumental para la semana próxima.
 Do you want any more carrots? ¿Quieres más zanahorias?
 I don't feel any pain.
 No siento dolor.
 Remember, there are times when any can or should be translated.
 There are a few ways to express the idea of "any" when it can mean "some," "none," "whichever," or "whatever" in a sentence.
 When Any Means None Double negatives are common and acceptable in Spanish.
 In negative sentences, "any" can often be translated as ninguno, which varies according to number and gender.
 Note that ninguno is shortened to ningún when it comes before a singular masculine noun.
 Like "any," ninguno and its variations can function as both adjectives and pronouns.
 English Sentence Spanish Translation If you don't have any of these documents, you can submit one of the following.
 Si no tiene ninguno de estos documentos, puede someter uno de los siguientes.
 I don't see any advantages for the citizens.
 No veo ningunas ventajas para los ciudadanos.
 I don't feel any pain.
 No siento ningún dolor.
 By using a double negative, in Spanish, it can allow the speaker to be emphatic.
 As is the case with the example, "I don't feel any pain."
 The speaker can simple state, No siento dolor.
 However, when using the double negative and stating, No siento ningún dolor.
 The speaker is emphasizing a state of being that is extremely pain free.
 It is similar to an English speaker saying, "I don't feel any pain, not a one."
 When Any Means Some When "any" is used in a sentence and it stands in as a pronoun meaning "some," it can be expressed in two ways as alguno or algunos for the singular and plural masculine pronoun and alguna or algunas for the singular and plural feminine pronoun.
 An example of this would be, "I have two dogs.
 Do you have any?"
 In the second sentence, you can replace the word "any" with alguno.
 Tengo dos perros ¿Tienes alguno?
 When Any Means Whatever or Whichever When "any" is used to mean that a variety of choices will do, such as "whatever" or "whichever" in English, you can use cualquiera, which is shortened to cualquier when used as an adjective before a masculine or feminine noun.
 English Sentence Spanish Translation I am looking for any Harry Potter book.
 Busco cualquier libro de Harry Potter.
 Any mother can distinguish her child from all other children.
 Cualquier madre puede distinguir a su hijo de todos los demás niños.
 "Which meal do you want to eat?"
 Any one.
 It doesn't matter."
 Cualquiera.
 No importa.
 It is absolutely prohibited to provide syringes or hypodermic needles in any way.
 Es absolutamente prohibido suministrar de cualquier modo jeringuillas o agujas hipodérmicas.
-How the Spanish ‘Ninguno’ Is Almost Always Singular Choice varies with grammatical use and whom you’re talking to 8 Indefinite Adjectives of Spanish You Can Learn How Shortens 13 Words When They Come Before Other Words How to Say No in Spanish 10 Facts About Spanish Adjectives You Need To Know 10 Types of Spanish Pronouns How Do You Say 'A' or 'Some' in Spanish?
-How to Sing "What Child Is This?" in Spanish Something About Nothing: How To Use the Spanish Pronoun ‘Nada’ What Are Impersonal Verbs in Spanish?
-Using Possessive Pronouns in Spanish Spanish Words for Whoever, Wherever, and Whenever How to Use ‘Que’ as a Spanish Conjunction How To Use the Personal "A" in Spanish 7 Key Grammar Differences Between Spanish and English 7 Ways To Use the Spanish "No" I Like It!
-Using the Spanish Verb "Gustar"
+How the Spanish ‘Ninguno’ Is Almost Always Singular Choice varies with grammatical use and whom you’re talking to 8 Indefinite Adjectives of Spanish You Can Learn 5 Cases Where Using Singular or Plural Verbs in Spanish Is Not Obvious I Like It!
+Using the Spanish Verb ‘Gustar’ 10 Facts About Spanish Adjectives You Need To Know Learn How To Use “Lo” in Spanish: Meaning Depends on Part of Speech All You Need To Know About ‘Todo’ in Spanish 13 Grammatical Mistakes To Avoid When Speaking Spanish How Do You Say 'What' in Spanish?
+4 Ways You Can Say “It” in Spanish How to Translate “As” to Spanish How To Use ‘Que’ and Other Relative Pronouns in Spanish How To Use the Spanish Verb "Haber" Celebrate in Spanish With This "Joy to the World" Translation!
+How Is Spanish an Inflected Language?